-Students who are working on understanding the English language may also be experiencing confusion and frustration resulting from immersion in a foreign culture.
+Students learning English as a second language may also be experiencing confusion and frustration resulting from immersion in a foreign culture.
 Multicultural teaching techniques can help students who are learning English feel more comfortable and better understand the learning materials.
-Multicultural techniques may include linking classroom materials to native cultures, providing learning materials that are of a diverse nature, and encouraging students to express their frustrations and confusion in a constructive manner.
-The following links may be helpful to provide examples and activities for bilingual educators.
+Multicultural techniques may include linking classroom materials to native cultures, providing more inclusive learning materials, and encouraging students to express their frustrations and confusion in a constructive manner.
+The following links provide examples and activities for bilingual educators.

-BYU has a nationally recognized program TELL (Teaching English Language Learners); its website includes resources to assist educators.
+The McKay School houses the nationally recognized TELL (Teaching English Language Learners) program and TESOL K–12 (teaching English as a second language) minor; its website includes resources to assist educators.

 This site provides information for educators, students, and those interested in teaching English to non-native English speakers.
 Included in this site are discussion panels, book recommendations, and lesson ideas.